 “Every new project is exciting, I always relish the challenge of breathing life into a new character.” – Bobby Robertson Such a sensational moment, I have managed to meet the splendid Bobby Robertson aka Scotland’s motivating actor.

-Having met Bobby a while back this charismatic and astonishing actor has had an exceptional roller-coaster of a time in the limelight of acting, from exhilarating movies being a solider, working with top producers and actors internationally, to presenting scenes with top directors and stimulating moments which you just HAVE to see!
+Having met Bobby a while ago, I can say that this charismatic and amazing actor has had a wild ride in the acting world, from thrilling movies as a soldier to working with top producers and actors from around the world to presenting scenes with top directors and exciting moments that you HAVE to see.
+Meeting Bobby was a great chance to talk with him and learn more about him, the music business, and the path he is taking to become a star.

-Hi Bobby, thanks very much for taking the time to sit down and talk about your acting and inspiring career!
-Let’s start off with a few fun questions What is your best joke?! · “What’s Big, red and eats rocks?
+Hi Bobby, Thanks for taking the time to sit down and talk about your acting and inspiring career!
+Let’s start with a few fun questions What is your best joke?! · “What’s Big, red and eats rocks?
 A Big red rock eater!”

 Haha!
 That’s a good one!
 I will be using that!
 How would your friends and family describe you?“Ohhhh I don’t know….maybe describe me as positive/encouraging!”